LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Experiments

 \subsection{Performance Over Training Steps}

-We further analyze the optimization dynamics by tracking loss, gradient norm, and evaluation accuracy throughout training on GSM8K in Figure~\ref{fig:gsm8k_training_steps}.
+We further analyze the optimization dynamics by tracking loss, gradient norm, and evaluation accuracy throughout training on GSM8K in Fig.~\ref{fig:gsm8k_training_steps}.
 Compared with vanilla LoRA, LoRA-One achieves faster reduction of loss and higher accuracy in the earliest steps, since its gradient-only initialization closely aligns with the steepest descent direction.
-Interestingly, LoRA-DA starts slightly behind LoRA-One at the beginning.
+Interestingly, \ourmethod{} starts slightly behind LoRA-One at the beginning.
 This behavior arises because it better accounts for sample stochasticity and parameter-space anisotropy.
 Its early steps appear more conservative—not because the method fails to find good directions, but because it prioritizes stability over immediate descent, leading to more reliable convergence in later stages.
-As training proceeds, LoRA-DA exhibits more stable gradient norms, faster overall convergence, and higher final accuracy.
+As training proceeds, \ourmethod{} exhibits more stable gradient norms, faster overall convergence, and higher final accuracy.
 These results confirm that although gradient-only methods may appear favorable in the short term, variance-aware initialization ultimately provides more robust optimization and superior long-run performance.

-We provide another visualization of the descent trajectory of \ourmethod{} in the Appendix~\ref{Visualization_of_Training}.
+We provide another visualization of the descent trajectory of \ourmethod{} in Fig.~\ref{subfig:loss_landscape}.
+Unlike full fine-tuning and vanilla LoRA that follow the raw gradient direction, \ourmethod{} initialization uses a Fisher–gradient in the bias term to preserve anisotropy and Fisher information in the variance term to capture sampling-induced stochasticity.
+As a result, the descent trajectory of \ourmethod{} does not coincide with that of full fine-tuning at the beginning.
+The updates of \ourmethod{} appear more conservative because it prioritizes stability over immediate descent, thereby guiding the optimizer toward a more efficient convergence path than vanilla LoRA.